Philipp-Sc/cosmos-rust-bot/README.md

 > This may steal your money.
 Do your own research.
 Take a look at the code.

 ## Manual - Just Read The Instructions

+> :arrow_right: To optimize terra-rust-bot's response time run it on a multi-core system for the best performance.

 ### Run terra-rust-bot